Stackhouse History, Family Crest & Coats of Arms

 Stackhouse Settlers in United States in the 17th Century

-- Richard Stackhouse, who came to Salem, Massachusetts in 1638
+- Richard Stackhouse, who settled in Salem, Massachusetts in 1638

 - John Stackhouse and his wife Margery Stackhouse who were on record in Pennsylvania in 1682